According to the German newspaper Bild

 police officer hangs on the wall in the above photograph.

-progressively decrease, but in this stage as well, my brother helps me to
+even at this stage as well, my brother helps me to accept with serenity,

-accept with serenity, humility, and courage the weight of each day.
-I
+humility, and courage the weight of each day.
+For this, I thank

 In 1945 during World War II, Pope Benedict XVI deserted from the German